ThomasCarroll/htqc/r_course/introToR_Day1.md

 [1]  6  7  8  9 10
 ```

-Another useful function to create stretchs of numeric vectors are seq() and rep()
+Another useful function to create stretchs of numeric vectors are seq() and rep().
 The seq() function creates a sequence of numeric values from a specified start and end value, incrementing by a user defined amount.
-The rep() function repeats a variable a user-defined number of time
+The rep() function repeats a variable a user-defined number of times.